 In just 10 minutes, you can satisfy your munchies and feel like you’re on a beachside vacation.
-Packed with coconut and dried pineapple on the inside, and topped with a lime-infused coconut icing, these are practically edible (and healthier) piña coladas.
+Packed with coconut and dried pineapple on the inside, and topped with a lime-infused coconut icing, these are basically piña coladas on a plate.

 It may be granola, but this particular recipe is anything but basic.
 Not only does it need a fraction of the time in the oven than most granola recipes, but it opts for lesser-used pistachios instead of the usual almonds or walnuts for a pop of color.

-Forget the butter-drenched buckets at the theater or the sugary stuff at the fair.
-With just a few tablespoons of added sweetness (use maple syrup if honey isn’t in your diet) and a fraction of heart-healthy coconut oil, this sweet and sour batch is as addictive as kettle corn, but with the added bonus of being much better for you.
+Forget the butter-drenched buckets at the theater or the super-processed stuff at the fair.
+With a few tablespoons of sweetness (use maple syrup if honey isn’t in your diet) and light and tasty coconut oil, this sweet and sour batch is as delicious as kettle corn, but better for you.

-Piled with creamy avocado, juicy cherry tomatoes, and the brightness of fresh basil, this no-cook bruschetta is all about lending summery vibes to snack time, no matter what the season.
-No, really:Both avocado and tomato are known to be mood-boosting foods, so this is a delicious way to chase away winter blues.
+Piled high with creamy avocado, juicy cherry tomatoes, and the brightness of fresh basil, this no-cook bruschetta is all about creating summer feels for snack time, no matter what the season.

 Far from tasteless diet food, rice cakes can actually be awesome vehicles for creative, satisfying toppings.
 Take this recipe, for example: The avocado, Sriracha, nori, and seasoning combo make for a snack that’s anything but bland.